-I covered this in detail in another post over here.
+We have covered this in detail in another article over here.

-But the short of it is that A1c is a blood test that is done to reflect your average blood sugar levels over the past 2-3 months.
+In short, A1c is a blood test that measures your average blood sugar levels over the past 3 months.

-The thing to understand here is what is raising the A1c level, it's sugar/ carbohydrates!
+The important thing to understand here is what is raising the A1c level, it's sugar/ carbohydrate in the bloodstream.

-A process called glycosylation occurs where sugars (glucose) in your blood stream attach to hemoglobin (the protein molecule in red blood cells).
-The average red blood cell lives for around 3 months, so when they are doing the a1c blood test they are testing ‘glycated hemoglobin' or in other words, ‘sugar on the blood.'
+A process called glycosylation occurs where sugars (glucose) in your bloodstream attach to hemoglobin (the protein molecule in red blood cells).
+The average red blood cell lives for around 3 months, so when they do the A1c blood test they are testing ‘glycated hemoglobin' or in other words, ‘sugar on the blood.'

 How To Lower A1c?

 Essentially you lower your A1c the same as you lower your blood glucose, through diet, exercise, and lifestyle.